Sea to Summit Comfort Deluxe SI Review

 One thing we did notice on a cold night after a warm day, was that the pad lost some of its firmness overnight.
 Not by air loss, but because of pressure loss due to slow cooling of the air inside the pad.
 Because of the thickness and the delta-shaped air chambers, there is a lot of air in this pad, and it's more sensitive to pressure changes than other pads.
 Take this as a useful observation for the discerning sleeper, since it didn't detract from the slumber time of any of our testers.
 Also, consider how often you'll be sleeping out in sub-freezing temperatures.
 A pad with an R-value of 9 won't feel hotter in warm weather than this pad but will be heavier, bulkier, and likely more expensive.

 This pad is available in three sizes: regular wide, large wide, and double (whew!).
 We tested the large wide version.
 When purchasing any of these plush mats, keep the size of your tent in mind.
-Any tent that can hold two of these is going to need to be at least 4' 10" wide, and 4' 3" for the double.
+Any tent that can hold two of these is going to need to be at least 58 inches wide and 51 inches for the double.
 If you're mainly in the market for a super comfy guest bed, this pad is an excellent choice, and your visitors will thank you.

-When rolled up and crammed into its protector sleeve, this mat will take up 7.5" x 25" of premium space in your trunk or closet.
+When rolled up and crammed into its protector sleeve, this mat will take up 7.5 by 25 inches of premium space in your trunk or closet.

 If space is not a big concern, the Comfort Deluxe is an excellent option without sacrificing comfort, just remember that you'll have to work a bit to get it back inside the storage sleeve.

-The varying sizes of this mat mean that there is a range in price.
-Though it more spendy than other contenders, ask yourself, "Do I want to sleep deeply every night, so I can have a big day outside?", and "If my inlaws come to visit and get great sleep on a comfortable mat, will they be nicer?"
+Though this mat it is more spendy than other contenders, ask yourself, "Do I want to sleep deeply every night, so I can have a big day outside?", and "If my inlaws come to visit and get great sleep on a comfortable mat, will they be nicer?"
 If the answer to either of those questions is yes, the extra dough is likely worth it.
 We slept on this pad directly on top of gravel and pine duff without experiencing any punctures or air loss.

-The Comfort Deluxe comes very close to being our favorite camping mat.
-It's super comfortable and inflates easily.
+The Comfort Deluxe is just as comfortable as a few mattresses that we tested, and it inflates easily.
 Our testers are always on the go and don't want to spend time rolling up and squeezing the air out of camping mats.
 Maybe our impatience makes us a little biased towards a mat with an easier storage system, but we also realize there are folks out there who really hate inflating pads, and the Comfort Deluxe sets up quickly and easily.